JesseSolomon/floofy/README.md

 readonly **actual** *HTMLElement*

-> Returns the requested element, if it doesn't exist, it will be created to best match the selector
+> Returns the requested element, if it doesn't exist, as many as needed will be created to best match the selector

 readonly **new** *HTMLElement*